lpod/lpod-docs/level1-text-marks-and-indices.rst

 returns a pair of elements according to the same logic as ``get_bookmark()`` (see below).

+If the start position is not before the end position, a warning is issued and nothing is done.

-The consistency of a range bookmark may be verified using the ``check_bookmark()`` context- or document-based method, whose mandatory argument is the name of the bookmark, and that returns ``true`` if and only if the corresponding range bookmark exists, has defined start and end points AND if the end point is located after the start point.
+The consistency of an existing range bookmark may be verified using the ``check_bookmark()`` context- or document-based method, whose mandatory argument is the name of the bookmark, and that returns ``true`` if and only if the corresponding range bookmark exists, has defined start and end points AND if the end point is located after the start point.
 This method returns ``false`` if anyone of these conditions is not met (as a consequence, ``get_bookmark()`` may succeed while ``check_bookmark()`` fails for the same bookmark name).
-Of course, ``check_bookmark()`` always succeed with a regular position bookmark, so, with a position bookmark, this method is just en existence check.
+Of course, ``check_bookmark()`` always succeeds with a regular position bookmark, so, with a position bookmark, this method is just en existence check.

 A range bookmark is not a single object; it's a pair of distinct ODF elements